kadirmetin/todo/README.md

 5. The application should now be running at http://localhost:3000.
 You can open this address in your browser to access the application.

 ## Usage
 When the application starts, all tasks will be listed on the main page.
 You can use the "Create new Task" button to add new tasks.
 Existing tasks have a checkbox that you can use to mark them as completed.
-To filter completed or uncompleted tasks, you can use the filtering options.
-You can also use the edit or delete buttons to modify or remove tasks.

 ## License
 This project is licensed under the MIT License.
 For more information, see the LICENSE file.